top of page

 Yes, your towbar is checked during an MOT — and for good reason.
 It’s essential for road safety.
 With a little attention and maintenance, you can ensure it won’t be the reason your vehicle fails its test.

-Got a question about your towbar or MOT?
-Drop us an email at info@southerntowbars.co.uk or call us in 01903 947771— or book your MOT with a garage that knows towing inside and out!
+If you have questions about your towbar or the MOT process, feel free to reach out.
+You can drop us an email at info@southerntowbars.co.uk or call us at 01903 947771.
+Alternatively, book your MOT with a garage that knows towing inside and out!

 Comments